Toepfer-Lab/cobramod/docs/source/example.rst

 Metabolites
 """""""""""

-It is possible to build metabolites either from a database or customized.
+Thee are two options to create metabolite objects. either from a database or built customized.
 For instance, given the following file *new_metabolites.txt*:

 .. code-block::
     :emphasize-lines: 3